kenbod/2018_CO_Aspirations_in_Computing/index.md

 <p>&nbsp;</p>

-<p>These are NOT the buildings you are looking for.
+<p>Unfortunately, these are NOT the buildings you are looking for.
 If you see this sign:</p>

 <img src="images/ntbyalf_sign.jpg" class="rounded mx-auto d-block" style="width: 50%" alt="darley">